 There are several forms of irregular stay, such as:

 - a foreign national staying in Belgium beyond the validity of their visa;

 - a foreign national who is not subject to a visa requirement and who stays in Belgium for more than 90 days within a 180-day period;

 - a rejected applicant for who remains in Belgium after the expiry of the imposed term;

 - a student who does not return to their country of origin at the end of their studies;

 - a foreign national who enters the territory or resides there irregularly.

-When a foreigner is apprehended while residing in the country irregularly, they are in principle given an order to leave the territory.
-This is a document stating that the foreign national must leave the territory of Belgium within a certain period of time.
+When a foreigner is apprehended while residing in the country irregularly, they are, in principle, given an order to leave the territory.
+This document states that the foreign national must leave the territory of Belgium within a certain period.